UnaNancyOwen/rs_bag2image/README.md

 rs_bag2image
 ============

-This is convert tool that works on cross-platform (Windows, Linux, MacOS) for RealSense.
+This is the convert tool that works on cross-platform (Windows, Linux, MacOS) for RealSense.
 This tool converts all data of each stream types (Color, Depth, Infrared) that contained in bag file to image file.

 Sample